onpk/BeaverWorks-Team-166/README.md

 MIT Beaver Works Challenge code
-## Setting Up The Lipsync Environemtn
+## Setting Up The Lipsync Environment

 If you wish to use a virtual environment, use the project command line to run
 ```bash